equivalent/equivalent.github.io/_posts/article/2018-05-14-ruby-class-methods-syntax.md

-The point is don't just blindly move class methods away from your objects just so they are "clean".
-In reality you may actually create bigger mess if you move unrelated class method level stuff.
+The point is don't just blindly move class methods away from your objects just so the models  are "clean".
+In reality you may actually create bigger mess if you move unrelated class method level stuff of different contexts.

 That's why I don't like using `class << self` as it's scope all class methods as if they were related.
 In reality they are different contexts that behave similar way.